 One of these three important steps to follow after a car accident is to speak with an experienced Massachusetts personal injury lawyer.
 An injury attorney can help protect your rights and help you get the compensation you deserve for the injuries you suffered in a crash.

-Mahaney & Pappas, LLP are skilled and experienced Massachusetts personal injury lawyers.
+Mahaney & Pappas, LLP are skilled and experienced Massachusetts car accident lawyers.
 We understand the stress of being injured and can help guide you through the injury claim process.
 If you, or someone you know, has been injured in a car crash, please contact us online or call (508) 879-3500 to schedule a free case evaluation.